How to grow video as your new customer interaction channel?

 The video banking growth model

 The past 3 years, we’ve been coaching several financial service providers such as Aegon, Argenta and Rabobank to grow video banking from an initial pilot project into a mature customer interaction channel.
 We have identified 4 steps that are important to leverage this emerging channel.
+Following these 4 steps will minimize the risk of your video banking project.

 - Customer engagement: Develop a solid customer proposition and integrate video calls within customer journeys.